-A Volunteering, as some people consider it mistakenly, is a plethora of people from all walks of life as well as activities, but data from the other side of the world suggests otherwise.
-For example, a survey on who participated in volunteering by the Office for National Statistics (ONS) in the United Kingdom (UK) showed that people in higher-income households are more likely than others to volunteer.
-In England and Wales, 57% of adults with gross annual household incomes of £75.000 or more have volunteered formally in the 12 months prior to the survey date.
-They were almost twice as likely to have done so than those living in households with an annual income under £10.000.

-B As well as having high household incomes, volunteers also tend to have higher academic qualifications, be in higher socio-economic groups, and be in employment.
-Among people with a degree or postgraduate qualification, 79 percent had volunteered informally, and 57 percent had volunteered formally in the previous 12 months.
-For people with no qualifications, the corresponding proportions were 52 percent and 23 percent at all.
-However, voluntary work is certainly not exclusive to the rich.
-Does the answer not lie perhaps in the fact that the rich tend to have money to allow them the time to become involved in voluntary work compared to less well-off people?

-C A breakdown in the year 2000 of the range of volunteering activities taken from The Australia Bureau of Statistics gives an idea of the scale of activities in which people are typically involved.
-Eleven sectors are given, ranging from Community and Welfare, which accounted for just over a quarter of the total hours volunteered in Australia, to Law/Justice/Politics with 1.2 percent at the other end of the scale.
-Other fields included Sports/ Recreation, religious activities and education, following at 21.1 percent, 16.9 and 14.3 percent of the total hours.
-The data here also seems to point to a cohort of volunteers with expertise and experience.

-D The knock-on effect of volunteering on the lives of individuals can be profound.
+- Volunteering, as some people consider mistakenly is a plethora of people from all walks of life as well as activities, but data from the other side of the world suggest otherwise.
+For example, a survey on who participated in volunteering by the Office for National Statistics (ONS) in the United Kingdom (UK) showed that people in higher income households are more likely than others to volunteer.
+In England and Wales, 57% of adults with gross annual household incomes of ?75.000 or more, have volunteered formally in the 12 months prior to the survey date.
+They were almost twice more likely to have done so than those living in households with as annual income under ?10.000. - As well as having high household incomes, volunteers also tend to have higher academic qualifications, be in higher socio-economic groups and be in employment.
+Among people with a degree or postgraduate qualification, 79 per cent had volunteered informally and 57 per cent had volunteered formally in the previous 12 months.
+For people with no qualifications the corresponding proportions were 52 per cent and 23 per cent at all.
+However, voluntary work is certainly not the exclusive preserve of the rich.
+Does the answer not lie perhaps in the fact that the rich tend to have money to allow them the time to be become involved in voluntary work compared to less well-off people? - C A breakdown in the year 2000 of the range of volunteering activities taken from The Australia Bureau of Statistics gives an idea of the scale of activities in which people are typically involved.
+Eleven sectors are given ranging from Community and Welfare, which accounted for just over a quarter of the total hours volunteered in Australia, to Law/Justice/Politics with 1.2 percent at the other and of the scale.
+Other fields included Sport/ Recreation, religious activities and education, following at 21.1 per cent, 16.9 and 14.3 per cent of the total hours.
+The data here also seem to point to a cohort of volunteers with expertise and experience. - D The knock-on effect of volunteering on the lives of individuals can be profound.
 Voluntary work helps foster independence and imparts the ability to deal with different situations, often simultaneously, thus teaching people how to work their way through different systems.
-It therefore brings people into touch with the real world and, hence, equips them for the future.

-E Initially, young adults in their late teens might not seem to have the expertise or knowledge to impart to others that, say, a teacher, agriculturalist, or nurse would have, but they do have many skills that can help others.
-And in the absence of any particular talent, their energy and enthusiasm can be harnessed for the benefit of their fellow human beings and ultimately themselves.
-From all this, the gain to any community, no matter how many volunteers are involved, is immeasurable.

-F Employers will generally look favourably on people who have shown an ability to work as part of a team.
+It therefore brings people into touch with the real world; and, hence, equips them for the future. - $\mathbf{E}$ Initially, young adults in their late teens might not seem to have the expertise or knowledge to impart to others that say a teacher or agriculturalist or nurse would have, but they do have many skills that can help others.
+And in the absence of any particular talent, their energy and enthusiasm can be harnessed for the benefit of their fellow human beings, and ultimately themselves.
+From all this, the gain to any community no matter how many volunteers are involved is immeasurable. - $\mathbf{F}$ Employers will generally look favourably on people who have shown an ability to work as part of a team.
 It demonstrates a willingness to learn and an independent spirit, which would be desirable qualities in any employee.

 So to satisfy employers' demands for experience when applying for work, volunteering can act as a means of gaining experience that might otherwise elude would-be workers and can ultimately lead to paid employment and the desired field.